raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 # Network Boot Your Raspberry Pi
 This tutorial is written to explain how to set up a simple DHCP/TFTP server which will allow you to boot a Raspberry Pi 3 from the network.
 The tutorial assumes that you have an existing home network, and that you want to use a Raspberry Pi for the **server**.
 You will need a second Raspberry Pi 3 as a **client** to be booted.
 Only one SD card is needed because the client will be booted from the server after the initial client configuration.

+Note, due to the huge range of networking devices available, it is not guaranteed that network boot will work with all devices.
+If you cannot get network booting to work, we have had reports that disabling STP frames on your network may help.

 ## Client configuration
 Before a Raspberry Pi will network boot, it needs to be booted from an SD card with a config option to enable USB boot mode.
 This will set a bit in the OTP (One Time Programmable) memory in the Raspberry Pi SoC that enables network booting.
 Once this is done, the SD card is no longer required.

+If you are using a Raspberry Pi 3B+ then USB boot mode is set by default, so you can ignore this, and the **Program USB Boot Mode** sections and go directly to **Server Configuration**.

 Install Raspbian Lite (or Raspbian with Raspberry Pi Desktop) on the SD card in the normal way [See here](../../../installation/installing-images/README.md).

 ### Program USB Boot Mode

 First, prepare the `/boot` directory with the latest boot files:
 ```bash
 sudo apt-get update && sudo apt-get upgrade